MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/includes/5-manage-remote-sessions.md

-In this unit, you'll learn how to manage remote sessions by enabling diagnostic logs and monitoring remote sessions
+In this unit, you'll learn how to manage remote sessions by enabling diagnostic logs and monitoring remote sessions.

 ## Configure diagnostics settings to generate audit logs